A home-made, digital wedding guestbook

 On the actual day, we received a handful of messages and numerous photos through the app.
 Seeing the application working, bringing in all the messages from our guest was fantastic.
 To me, it was a successful experiment!

 I disabled the features for uploading photos and messages sometime after the wedding.
-But you can still visit the website at yjsh.day.
+But you can still visit the app.
 The source code can be found in my Github.

 Final thoughts